tcm9439/well-I-known/note/Design.md

   - User
     - username (PK)
     - role - TEXT (app, admin, superuser)
-    - public key
+    - path to the public key pem file
-    - encrypted password salt
     - encrypted password
+    - password salt
+    - active - boolean, if the key is validated by handshake
   - Access_Right
     - admin's username (FK to user)
     - app name (FK to user)